opengeospatial/ogcapi-processes/README.md

 This GitHub repository contains the OGC API - Processes for processing geospatial information on the web.
 It focuses on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components with responses in JSON and HTML.

+[OGC API standards](https://ogcapi.ogc.org) define modular API building blocks to spatially enable Web APIs in a consistent way.
+[OpenAPI](http://openapis.org) is used to define the reusable API building blocks.

 ## Overview

 The OGC API - Processes enables the execution of computing processes and the retrieval of metadata describing their purpose and functionality.